OfenPower/RealtimeVolumetricCloudRenderer/README.md

 This volumetric clouds implementation is based on Andrew Schneiders article "Real-Time Volumetric Cloudscapes" from the book GPU Pro 7: Advanced Rendering Techniques (2016) and his follow-up presentations (see the above resource list for links).
 However, two components from the article are not used in this implementation:

 1. Frame-reprojection.
-Reason being, that it is not that easy to implement (sorry for that :(, but the other projects above have implementations for it.
+Reason being, that it is not that easy to implement (sorry for that :( but the other projects above have implementations for it!).
 Instead of frame-reprojection, a simple upscale-shader is used (thanks to clayjohns project for that), which takes a pixel color from the quarter-resolution cloud colorbuffer and assigns that same color to a 4x4 pixel block in the fullscreen main colorbuffer.
 This results in a little blurring, but it works very well for this demo (see the screenshots below).
 2. A weathermap texture.
 Instead, a cloudType float value determines the current cloud type (ranging from stratus to cumulus) and a cloudCoverage float value determines the cloud coverage of the whole sky.
 This makes it easier to understand and easier to play around with those values through the UI settings.